 §4.11: Interpretability.
 Interpretability provides clarity to foundation models: the opacity of the deep neural networks that underpin foundation models, alongside the expected ubiquity of foundation models, heightens the need to understand these models and their capabilities.
 Interpretability methods at present generally are designed for interpreting and explaining the behavior of task-specific models; the nature of foundation models (i.e., the wide array of tasks these models are beneficial for and the unexpected emergent properties they acquire) introduces new challenges for interpretability research.
-To frame the discussion of interpretability for foundation models, we propose the one model-many models paradigm, which aims to determine the extent to which the one model (the foundation to interpreting the decision-making components involved, we further discuss explainability in the context of foundation models (e.g., the validity of post hoc explanations generated by models) as well as the mechanisms that drive model behavior (which may clarify the extent to which understanding foundation models can extend to understanding their adapted derivatives).
+To frame the discussion of interpretability for foundation models, we propose the one model-many models paradigm, which aims to determine the extent to which the one model (the foundation model) and its many models (its adapted derivatives) share decision-making building blocks.
+In addition to interpreting the decision-making components involved, we further discuss explainability in the context of foundation models (e.g., the validity of post hoc explanations generated by models) as well as the mechanisms that drive model behavior (which may clarify the extent to which understanding foundation models can extend to understanding their adapted derivatives).
 Given the critical role we ascribe interpretability in the study of foundation models, we conclude with an assessment of the societal impact of interpretability and non-interpretability.